 We can’t vouch for every brand out there, but at Zesty Paws®, we only use clean Palm Fruit Oil in our pet care products.
 To go the extra mile for your pet’s wellness, our Palm Fruit Oil is also RSPO SCCS certified for meeting the stringent criteria of sustainable palm oil.
 Lastly, all of our formulas go through a rigorous quality control process that meets Good Manufacturing Practice (GMP) standards.
 That means if an ingredient were to ever fall short of our standards, it’s immediately destroyed and no longer used in our manufacturing facility.

 We take these measures because we think pet parents should never have to worry about feeding their four-legged friends something unhealthy.
 After all, we have fur babies of our own as well, and we take pet wellness just as seriously as you do.
-So, if you have any additional questions about Palm Fruit Oil or some of our other ingredients and formulas, feel free to reach out to us at (800) 940-1972 or email@example.com.
+So, if you have any additional questions about Palm Fruit Oil or some of our other ingredients and formulas, feel free to check out our infographic below or reach out to us at (800) 940-1972 or firstname.lastname@example.org.